sifive/testenv-metal/README.md

 The following command should pull in all the required containers and test that the LLVM toolchain is available.

-It is expected to take some time on the first run.
+It is expected to take some time on the first run (about 1.8 GB to download).

 ````sh
 docker/bin/dock.sh clang --version